JodyMurray/PetFriends/README.md

 ### **About Page**

+Just a little paragraph about the site!
+This page only shows up in the NavBar if you are not signed in.

 ![screenshot](documentation/features/About.png)

 ### **PawFeed**

+The PawFeed consist of posts from users that you follow.

 ![screenshot](documentation/features/PawFeed.png)

 ### **Saved**

+The saved page consists of posts you have specifically saved.

 ![screenshot](documentation/features/Saved.png)

 ### **Profile Page**

+Your profile page, or another user's, along with the sidebar of recommended profiles to follow.
+The profile page contains a bio section, the bars in the corner to edit your profile, change your username or password.

 ![screenshot](documentation/features/ProfilePage.png)

 ### **Sign-in**

+Sign-in page, along with a link to sign up for an account if you haven't already!

 ![screenshot](documentation/features/SignIn.png)

 ### **Sign-up**

+Sign-up page, along with a link to sign in if you have an account already!

 ![screenshot](documentation/features/SignUp.png)